1. Eligibility requirements

 Generation is open to all composers who are Canadians or permanent residents of Canada, age limit 35 years (by application deadline).
 The candidate must have completed or is in the process of completing a Master of Music in Composition (or equivalent).
 To be eligible, the candidate must have studied composition in a Canadian graduate school of music for at least 2 years OR have lived in Canada for at least 15 years.

 (1) Composition fees: ECM+ guarantees each selected composer a minimum $5,000 fee, distributed as follow: $1,000 for the workshop's compositional work and musical material, and an additional $4,000 for the concert's compositional work and musical material.
 The payment of these fees is however conditional to the obligation for each composer to apply to all the Canadian grant programs, federal and provincial, to which they are eligible.
 ECM+ will provide the composer with a letter of support and/or any other necessary support material to help with these applications.
 In the event of the applications' total or partial refusal, ECM+ will pay the fees mentioned above up to $5,000.

-(2) Per Diem and accommodation for the workshop and the tour is provided by ECM+.
+(2) Per Diem and accommodation for the workshop in Montreal and the Canadian tour are provided by ECM+.